Mark Gallagher (footballer)

 He made his League debut for Ross County against Greenock Morton in the Scottish Championship, coming on as a substitute.
 He joined Aberdeen in January 2020 on a two-and-a-half-year contract.
 In June 2021, Gallagher joined Scottish League Two side Forfar Athletic on a season-long loan.
 On 29 January 2022, Gallagher joined NIFL Premiership side Cliftonville on loan for the remainder of the 2021–22 season.
 After being released by Aberdeen in June 2022, Gallagher joined Highland League side Formartine United.

+On 30 July 2024, Gallagher returned to Elgin City on a two-year deal, after playing for the club on loan earlier in the year.